OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 The pre-treated bone powder was acidified in 85% phosphoric acid at 70°C in a closed chemistry line that had been purged of any CO2 (to <10−15 atoms).
 CO2 produced from the sample was introduced into a reaction vessel containing an aliquot of cobalt metal catalyst.
 Hydrogen was introduced and the cocktail heated to 500°C, to crack CO2 and form carbon (graphite).
 The graphite was pressed into a pellet for analysis.

+Analyses and data processing – Analyses for radiocarbon dating were performed using accelerator mass spectrometry (AMS).
+Analyses were calibrated with graphite produced from the NIST-4990C modern reference standard.
+Reported δ13C was measured relative to the PDB-1 on the sample itself.
+Total fractionation using the AMS δ13C correction was done to derive at a ‘conventional radiocarbon age:’ Ages are calculated using BetaCal 3.17 provided by Beta Analytic following procedures outlined in Bronk Ramsey (2009) and using the SHCAL13 database (Hogg et al., 2013).
+Dates are reported as radiocarbon years before present (‘BP’ with ‘present’ taken as AD 1950).

 ![Figure 14.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig14-v1.jpg)

-**Figure 14.:** H.naledi fossils in the Dinaledi Chamber.
-Following the preferred US-ESR maximum age model and associated uncertainties for ESR samples 1788 and 1810, a maximum depositional age of 335 Ma was determined, while the minimum depositional age of 236 ka was constrained by Flowstone 1c (sample RS18), which covers H. naledi material in the entry zone.DOI: http://dx.doi.org/10.7554/eLife.24231.026
+**Figure 14.:** naledi fossils in the Dinaledi Chamber.
+Following the preferred US-ESR maximum age model and associated uncertainties for ESR samples 1788 and 1810, a maximum depositional age of 335 Ma was determined, while the minimum depositional age of 236 ka was constrained by Flowstone 1c (sample RS18), which covers H. naledi material in the entry zone.